cristinaponay/android_calc/README.md

 # My First Android Calculator

 This is a basic Android calculator that is designed just like the Windows 10 Standard calculator which does not follow the standard order of operations.
-This is a school assignment for our Android course and the instructor specifically said that we will just build a rolling calculator.
+This is a school assignment for our Mobile Application Development course at NSCC (Nova Scotia Community College) and the instructor specifically said that we will just build a rolling calculator.
 I may change it in the future but for now this is it.

 This is how the application looks like on portrait mode: